 Qualitative dissertations have different criteria for determining the effort spent in data collection.
-Typically the number of participants is much smaller because the purpose of qualitative inquiry is to discover the meaning of experiences for participants rather than to generalize to the greater population (i.e., depth of understanding versus breadth).
-The criteria for the number of participants are determined both by the specific approach as well as the goal of the study.
-Thus, a phenomenological study usually relies on five to eight participants in exploring a particular experience.
+Typically the number of participants is much smaller because the purpose of qualitative inquiry is to discover meaning of experiences for participants rather than generalize to greater population (i.e., depth of understanding versus breadth).
+Thus, a phenomenological study should have five to eight participants.
 A narrative or case studies approach may include as few as one or two participants with whom the researcher must meet multiple times to gather significant amounts of data through interviews, observations, and selection of other artifacts.
 The general number of participants for a Grounded Theory study would be 15 to 20 (until "saturation" has been reached).
-In contrast, a case study might only include two or three cases but it would be expected that this would involve an intensive amount of time spent with them, the use of a wide variety of data (i.e., direct client interview, interviews with informants, record reviews, psychological test data), and an extended narrative describing the results of the data in the results section of the dissertation.
+In contrast, a case study might only include two or three cases but it would be expected that this would involve an intensive amount of time spent with them, the use of a wide variety of data (i.e. direct client interview, interviews with informants, record reviews, psychological test data), and an extended narrative describing the results of the data in the results section of the dissertation.

 Theoretical dissertations typically rely on text/archival data.
 As was emphasized previously, they should use a multitude of sources in order to derive the theory.
-These should include, but not be limited to, cultural analysis, published case studies, a variety of texts (including books and scholarly articles), and ethnographic material.
+These should include, but not be limited to cultural analysis, published case studies, a variety of texts (including books and scholarly articles), and ethnographic material.
 All theoretical dissertations will be expected to not only develop a new theory relevant to clinical psychology, but this theory should also be articulated in a separate chapter of the dissertation.